 A major art project is required for graduation and is completed independently in the senior year.

-Majors are also required to participate in department exhibits and activities and to have a special exhibition of their work in the second semester of their senior year.
+Every art major will showcase a special exhibition of their work in the second semester of their senior year.

 Finally, majors must present to the department a written paper on their thesis work and a CD collection of their works from their senior exhibit.